Source code

 using DataSegmentVector = Vector<SharedDataSegment, 0, SystemAllocPolicy>;

-// and is stored in the wasm::Module.
+// compilation and stored in wasm::Module.

-struct CustomSectionEnv {
+struct CustomSectionRange {

 uint32_t nameOffset;